jcs090218/JCSUnity/README.md

 Here is the list of few important and recent changes to this framework.

+- `3.1.0` - Revamp the framework to reflect current best practices.
 - `3.0.0` - Rename setting function from `CheckSingleton` to `CheckInstance`.
 - `2.3.1` - Use [MyBox](https://github.com/Deadcows/MyBox) to organize variables.
 - `2.3.0` - Fixed resizable screen's calculation in perspective mode.